-I thought, oh boy, this is going to be a really long day.
+Oh boy, I thought.
+This is going to be a really long day.

 The weather in the North Cascades is fickle in late June and early July.
 Steven and I had been monitoring the conditions for a couple of weeks, waiting for a decent window.
 Three days out, we committed to going for it on July 4, 2019.
 I made the 11-hour drive from my home in Missoula, Montana, to the tiny town of Marblemount, Washington.

 Now it was as if we were running inside a ping-pong ball, low clouds and fog obscuring the views.